QihuangZhang/CeLEry/tutorial/BiogenPretrain.md

 ```

-It is import to make sure the query scRNA-seq/snRNA-seq contains all the
-gene in the trained model.
+It is important to make sure the query scRNA-seq/snRNA-seq contains all the gene in the trained model.

 ``` {.python}
 ## Load gene list